-Use a finger nail and hold the bottom of the dome.
-Then pull it off.
+Hold the widest part of the dome and pull it off from the connections joint on the tube.
 Place the new dome on the speaker and ensure that it is fastened securely.

 Under the dome you will notice a white wax filter attached to the end of the speaker.
 This is a wax filter that will keep debris from damaging the speaker.
 If this filter becomes clogged, contact your Hearing Care Professional for service and replacement of the filter.